vuyompond/Cinemastream/README.md

-# Cinemastream
+# Cinemastream Streaming Web Application
- CinemaStream – Streaming Web Application (Frontend) CinemaStream is a Netflix-style streaming web application built as part of my growth as a Graduate Software Engineer.
-The project focuses on designing and implementing a modern, responsive frontend that consumes real-world APIs and delivers an engaging media-browsing experience.
-This repository contains the frontend implementation, built using React, with a strong emphasis on clean UI architecture, component reusability, and real-world data integration.
+CinemaStream is a Netflix-style streaming web application built as part of my growth as a Graduate Software Engineer.
+The project focuses on designing and implementing a modern, responsive frontend that consumes real-world APIs and delivers an engaging media-browsing experience.This repository contains the frontend implementation, built using React, with a strong emphasis on clean UI architecture, component reusability, and real-world data integration.

- Features
+# Features
 Browse trending, popular movies and TV series
 Dynamic banner showcasing featured content
 Horizontal content rows with smooth scrolling